.. _getting_started:

 * The class should make an appropriate call to its superconstructor, which ensures the resources can be properly

-tracked in the project (and other things).
+tracked in the project (among other things).

 * Any resources you create must have the ``parent=self`` ``pulumi.ResourceOption`` set.
 Set an appropriate